What Are the Pennsylvania Bankruptcy Exemptions?

 Real Property Exemptions: The Pennsylvania Homestead Exemption

 Many people are surprised to learn that there’s no Pennsylvania homestead exemption under Pennsylvania law.
-This is why many homeowners who have equity in their homes choose to use the federal bankruptcy exemptions to protect their real estate.
-The federal bankruptcy exemptions currently allow you to protect up to $27,900 of equity in your home.
+This is why many homeowners who have equity in their homes choose to use the federal bankruptcy exemptions.
+As of 2024, the federal bankruptcy exemptions allow you to protect up to $27,900 of equity in your home.
 If you’re married and filing with your spouse, you can double this exemption and protect up to $55,800 in equity.

 If your home isn’t protected by exemptions, that doesn’t mean you have to lose your home.
 You may want to explore a different debt relief option or look into filing Chapter 13 bankruptcy instead.